How much does it cost to make antimatter?

 The Big Bang should have created equal amounts of matter and antimatter in the early universe.
 But today, everything we see from the smallest life forms on Earth to the largest stellar objects is made almost entirely of matter.
 Comparatively, there is not much antimatter to be found.

-READ ALSO: What are the advantages and disadvantages of global communication?
+READ ALSO: What are the best dentures to have?

 Why is there more matter than antimatter in the universe?